Irish Car Bomb Cupcakes

 Guinness chocolate cupcakes just out of the oven.

-1. Combine the dry ingredients, (except for the cocoa powder) in a bowl and set aside.
+1. Combine the flour, sugar, salt, and baking soda in a bowl and set aside.

 2. In a saucepan, warm the Guinness with the espresso powder and the butter until the butter is melted.

-3. Add the cocoa powder to the warm Guinness mixture and set aside.
+3. Add the cocoa powder to the warm Guinness mixture, whisk to combine, and set aside.

-5. Add in the chocolate Guinness mixture and beat until combined.
+5. Add the chocolate Guinness mixture and beat until combined.

 6. Add in the flour mixture and beat until just combined.